-Based on the thermodynamic water-ammonia absorption cycle $(H_20-NH_3)$ , the appliance alternatively produces hot water or chilled water with (seasonal) switching of the hot/cold cycle, using outdoor air as a renewable energy source and natural gas (or LPG) as primary energy.
+Based on the thermodynamic water-ammonia absorption cycle (H_20-NH_3) , the appliance produces hot water using outdoor air as a renewable energy source (cold source) and natural gas (or LPG) as primary energy.

-The thermodynamic cycle takes place within a hermetically sealed circuit, in welded construction, perfectly tight, factory-tested, which does not require any maintenance or coolant top-ups.
+The thermodynamic cycle takes place within a hermetically sealed circuit, in welded construction, perfectly tight, factorytested, which does not require any maintenance or coolant top-ups.

-The cycle of the GAHP-AR is fed by the thermal energy provided by a gas burner, therefore the required electric energy is limited to driving the fan and pump motors (the only mechanical moving parts of the appliance).
+The cycle of the GAHP-A is fed by the thermal energy provided by a gas burner, therefore the required electric energy is limited to driving the fan and pump motors (the only mechanical moving parts of the appliance).

-The GAHP-AR is fed by natural gas or LPG, and supplied with 208-230 V - 60 Hz single phase electrical power.
+The GAHP-A is fed by natural gas or LPG, and supplied with 208-230 V - 60 Hz single phase electrical power.